Michael Ray loves a good story. So, it’s only natural that when it came time to tell his own, he gravitated to country music.

 - 4-H Fashion Revue & Awards Ceremony – 12:30 pm

 - All exhibits released & must be picked up and out of Exhibit Building by 4:00 pm.
-The Fair Board will not be responsible for any items not picked up during release time – 2:00 pm – 4:00 pm
+The Ag Society will not be responsible for any items not picked up during release time – 2:00 pm – 4:00 pm

-- MATTPA Truck and Tractor Pull – 5:00 pm – Beer Garden Open
+- MATTPA Truck and Tractor Pull – 5:00 pm

 Open Class events are open to residents of Antelope County and any county that borders Antelope County EXCEPT for livestock entries.
 Only Antelope County residents can enter livestock.

-All static entries must be entered between 1-6 PM on Tuesday, July 31, 2018 or 8-11 AM on Wednesday, August 1, 2018 using the north door of the Exhibit Building.
-Livestock are entered between 8 AM-Noon on Thursday August 2, 2018.
-An exhibitor may enter only one (1) entry per class number.
+All static entries must be entered between 8 am to 8 pm on Tuesday, August 3, 2021 only using the north door of the Exhibit Building.
+Livestock are entered between 8 AM-Noon on Thursday July 30, 2020.
+An exhibitor may enter only one (1) entry per class number for a total number of 30 entries.
+For 2021 only there will be an extra 10 entries.
 All exhibitors must fill out their own exhibitor tags prior to entry day.
-Tags can be picked up at the Extension Office in the basement of the courthouse or from the Open Class Superintendents, Alice Morrison @ (402) 843-8321 or Judy Zegers @ (402) 843-5865.
+Tags can be picked up at the Extension Office in the basement of the courthouse or from Char Carpenter, 402-841-4689 or Jeanne Peterson, 402-929-0293.

 Open Class events follow the 4H/FFA events.